 Next Hop IP support

-With the support for Next Hop IP in Azure Route Server, you can peer with NVAs deployed behind an Azure Internal Load Balancer (ILB).
+With the support for Next Hop IP in Azure Route Server, you can peer with network virtual appliances (NVAs) that are deployed behind an Azure internal load balancer.
 The internal load balancer lets you set up active-passive connectivity scenarios and leverage load balancing to improve connectivity performance.

 Active-passive NVA connectivity